chuushi/GetMeHome/README.md

   ignores the target player's home limits, so be sure to check the number using `/listhomes <player>`!
   * `/sethome <player> <name>`
-* `getmehome.command.delhome`: Allows deletion of other plsyer's home.
+* `getmehome.command.delhome`: Allows deletion of other player's home.
 There is no confirmation prompt, so be careful!
   * `/delhome <player> <name>`
-* `getmehome.command.listhomes.other`: Allows listing of other plsyers' homes.
+* `getmehome.command.listhomes.other`: Allows listing of other players' homes.
   * `/listhomes <player>`

 ## Contributing